Website Central Colorado AHEC

 - Professional interpersonal skills, customer-service oriented, and efficient use of resources

-- Computer proficiency in Office365 (Outlook, Word, Excel, and Power Point) and fluent navigation of the internet required
+- Computer proficiency in Office365 (Outlook, Word, Excel, Power Point, and Teams), video conferencing, and fluent navigation of the internet required

 Valid driver’s license, current automobile insurance, and reliable transportation.